Paloma Elsesser: Early life

 Elsesser was born in London, England to an African-American mother and a father of Chilean and Swiss descent.
 She was raised in Los Angeles, California and moved to New York City, New York in 2010, to attend The New School to study psychology and literature.
 She has two sisters: her elder sister Kanyessa McMahon is a director and producer, her younger sister, Ama, is also an actor and model signed to IMG, while her brother Sage Elsesser aka Navy Blue is a rapper and professional skateboarder.

 Career

 Elsesser was discovered on Instagram by makeup artist Pat McGrath.

-She has modeled for Nike, Inc., Fenty Beauty, Victoria's Secret, Proenza Schouler, and Mercedes-Benz.
+She has modeled for Nike, Fenty Beauty, Victoria's Secret, Proenza Schouler, and Mercedes-Benz.
 She has appeared in editorials for fashion magazines such as American Vogue, Vogue España, Teen Vogue, Elle, W, Wonderland Magazine, and Glamour.

 In 2018, Elsesser appeared on the cover of British Vogue's April issue with Fran Summers, Radhika Nair, Adut Akech, Faretta, Selena Forrest, Halima Aden, Vittoria Ceretti, and Yoon Young Bae.
 In 2019, Elsesser made her screen acting debut in the Safdie brothers' Uncut Gems.

 Elsesser appeared on the cover of American Vogues January 2021 issue, and on the cover of Vogue Adrias April 2025 issue.

+In 2021, Elsesser was widely criticized for encouraging her followers not post about anti-Semitic incidents that could "delegitimize the Palestinian struggle."